guanghuizhang0328/guanghuizhang0328.github.io/_pages/publications.md

 4.Dissertation
 ------
+* **Guanghui Zhang**, Methods to extract multi-dimensional features of event-related brain activities from EEG data, University of Jyväskylä, Finland.
+August 12 2021 [(Download it)](../_publications/DissertationGuanghui Zhang_personal_website.pdf).

-* **Feiyang Shen**.
-Event-related Potential Based Brain Connectivity Analysis in Hyperscanning [(Download it)](../_publications/ShenFeiYang-BachelorThesis-2021-June.pdf) (the contents are in Chinese and the PCA analysis in this thesis is based on the ERP_ERO toolbox).
+* **Feiyang Shen**, Event-related Potential Based Brain Connectivity Analysis in Hyperscanning [(Download it)](../_publications/ShenFeiYang-BachelorThesis-2021-June.pdf) (the contents are in Chinese and the PCA analysis in this thesis is based on the ERP_ERO toolbox).